 Rot is the decomposition of organic matter.
 It refers to the process of decay, and it is caused by fungi.
-The fungi feeds on water and the wood itself, breaking down its structure.
+The fungi feed on water and the timber itself, breaking down the wooden shed.
 You can tell when it has rotted through the appearance of wood – it will appear soft and flaky.

-Wood that has been damaged by rot is not easy to repair, so it’s imperative that you take steps to prevent it from happening in the first place, rather than waiting until it develops to act.
+Wood that has been damaged by rot is not easy to repair.
+Thus, take action to prevent it from happening rather than waiting until it develops to act.

 Identifying dry rot

-However, rotting can only occur in the presence of moisture.
-That means that even if your rotting wood is dry now, it would’ve been wet enough before for fungi to thrive and grow.
+Rotting can only occur in the presence of moisture.
+That means that even if your rotting wood is dry now, it would’ve been wet enough for fungi to thrive and grow.

 Interestingly, when timber is completely dry, rotting cannot take place.
-However, if your wood has been exposed to moisture at any time before, rotting can still take place.
-Other types of rot are less common and not worth mentioning.
-There are, however, many articles online explaining the different types of fungi if you’re interested.
+However, if your wood has been exposed to moisture at any time before, it can still take place.

 What Causes Rot?